 - Less variety in cooking.

 A convection oven works a little differently to a conductive/conventional type.
 A convection oven for example has better heat distribution over the food due to its design.
 This can result in more even cooking, with a shorter cooking time.
 Sometimes this can mean less power usage also depending on what you buy.
+Convection oven repairs are usually straight forward and inexpensive.

 - Reduced cooking time.